Error-331/code_tests/docs/bible/quotes.md

 **(Matthew 6:11-13)**

 ...Prayer is an attitude of the heart that humbles itself before God and cries out, "I need you!"...

+#### Walking in Love

+*"Therefore be imitators of God, as beloved children.
+2 And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God."*

+**(Ephesians 5:1-2)**

+...There's little room for complaining how hard it is to love another person because it is the love of Jesus, not our own, that we're giving.